 In some cases, certain indicators may appear immediately.
 Other times, symptoms of a traumatic brain injury may not be present for days or weeks after the incident.
 The leading causes of traumatic brain injuries are trip/slip and falls, car accidents, incidents where a person is struck by an object on the head, violence and sports injuries.

-A traumatic brain injury can be mild, moderate or severe.
-Mild tramatic brain injuries will generally involve one or more of the following symptoms:
+Mild traumatic brain injuries will generally involve one or more of the following symptoms:

 - Loss of consciousness for any period;